OPPORTUNITY NORTH EAST – Oil, Gas & Energy

 Maximising economic recovery of oil and gas from the UKCS is a key objective of the UK and Scottish governments and provides an opportunity for North East Scotland to be a long term global centre of excellence for oil and gas operations and technology development.

-Working closely with industry bodies and drawing upon the extensive experience that has been gained from the UKCS over the last 40 years, the ONE Oil and Gas sector board is focused on maximising the benefits of the North Sea to the region through innovation, internationalisation, training and learning.
+Working closely with industry bodies and drawing upon the extensive experience that has been gained from the UKCS over the last 40 years, the ONE Oil, Gas & Energy sector board is focused on maximising the benefits of the North Sea to the region through innovation, internationalisation, training and learning.
 Our projects support organisations producing the innovative technologies and the best people, to help generate worldwide demand for services and expertise.

 Core to establishing Aberdeen as a globally recognised technology base is the new Oil & Gas Technology Centre (The OGTC).
 ONE took the lead in developing The OGTC from concept through to full business case within the Aberdeen City Region Deal framework, in partnership with Scottish Enterprise, universities, councils and governments.
 The OGTC was established as a standalone entity in September 2016, with the aim of creating a global centre of technology development and knowledge in mature basin technology and decommissioning, and in establishing oil and gas as a long-term industry in the region post the North Sea.
 It will go a long way to help drive efficiency, improve competitiveness and add value for the sector as a whole.
 This will help anchor the supply chain in the long-term, grow exports globally and extend the region’s position as a centre of excellence for oil and gas post the life of the UKCS.